 Different chamber groups have different aims.
 Some people just want to make music together and have fun, others are keen to work on ensemble, expression, articulation, all the things that make music more enjoyable to play, and more enjoyable for others to listen to.

-Whatever kind of musician you are, unless you are at the professional level – and maybe even if you are, the ability to play with a whole ensemble, even when practicing on your own adds a new dimension to private practice.
+Whatever kind of musician you are, unless you are at the professional level – and maybe even if you are, the ability to play with a whole ensemble, even when practising on your own adds a new dimension to private practice.

 Years ago you could buy ‘Music minus one’ recordings: well-known pieces recorded without the soloist, allowing you to play your concerto or sing your aria with an orchestra in your own living room.
 Inevitably these recordings, though useful could never cater for more than a minority.
 The selection of works could only be comparatively small, and the recordings tended to be aimed at soloists.